Frequently Asked Questions

 Please refer to this Guide Sheet for more detailed information.

 Where is the Office of Student Judicial Affairs located?

 The Office is located on the first floor of Todd Wehr Hall.
 You can check-in for your appointment or ask questions at the Knights Connections Desk and speak with Administrative Assistant, Ms. Tabea Bakke.
 Our address is: 100 Grant Street De Pere, WI 54115

 Where can I get a FERPA release form so my parents can talk about my case with you?

-The FERPA Authorization Form is located on the Office's website on the home screen.
-You can also get a copy of the form from your hall director or REH Main Office located in Todd Wehr Hall 111.
+Download the FERPA authorization form.
+You can also get a copy of the form from your hall director or residential education and housing main office located in Todd Wehr Hall.
 This form is only valid for six months and a new one will need to be completed if the date of your signature has expired.

 I am applying for graduate school.
 How do I go about requesting my disciplinary record be sent to another school or agency?

 Please refer to our Policy on Disciplinary Record Reporting Practices for specific details.